graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 import org.springframework.boot.CommandLineRunner;
 import org.springframework.stereotype.Component;

+/*
-/**This class contain the functional code that is executed.
-It uses the GraphQLXxx Spring beans for that. */
+ * This class contains the functional code that is executed.
+It uses the GraphQLXxx Spring beans for that.
+It is started
+ * by Spring, once the application context is initialized, as it implements {@link CommandLineRunner}
+ */
 @Component // This annotation marks this class as a Spring bean public class Application implements CommandLineRunner {

 	@Override
 	public void run(String... args) throws Exception {
-		System.out.println("Hello world");
+		// The classical minimum app ;)    (no GraphQL yet) System.out.println("Hello world");
 	}